Tyler Higbee Player Prop Bets for the NFL Playoffs | Los Angeles vs. San Francisco 1/30/2022

 Season Stats

-- With 18 targets in the red zone this season, Higbee has been on the receiving end of 15.9% of his team's 113 red zone pass attempts.
+- Higbee has seen the ball thrown his way 18 times in the red zone this season, 15.9% of his team's 113 red zone pass attempts.

 - The Rams have called a pass in 59.1% of their plays from scrimmage this year while staying on the ground 40.9% of the time.
 This offensive attack ranks seventh in the NFL in points scored.